Džuboks: Launch

-Džuboks was launched during spring 1966 by the Belgrade-based Duga publishing company in the aftermath of the three-day Gitarijada music festival, whose large attendance and euphoric atmosphere several months earlier at the Belgrade Fair were indicative of the rising popularity of rock music locally.
-The idea for a monthly rock music magazine came from Duga staff journalists that had already been writing for the company's weekly film magazine, Filmski svet (Film World); they now felt that an entirely new publication catering to the growing number of rock music fans in Yugoslavia could prove successful.
-As Duga employed no rock music writers or reviewers among its staff at the time, they decided to reach out to Nikola Karaklajić—local radio personality in his early forties who had already been involved with rock music in Belgrade in organizational and promotional capacity—with an offer of becoming the Džuboks editor-in-chief.
+Džuboks was launched during spring of 1966 by the Belgrade-based Duga publishing company, in the aftermath of the three-day Gitarijada music festival, whose large attendance and euphoric atmosphere several months earlier at the Belgrade Fair were indicative of the rising popularity of rock music locally.
+The idea for a monthly rock music magazine came from Duga staff journalists that had already been writing for the company's weekly film magazine Filmski svet (Film World); they now felt that an entirely new publication catering to the growing number of rock music fans in Yugoslavia could prove successful.
+As Duga employed no rock music writers or reviewers among its staff at the time, they decided to reach out to 40-year-old Nikola Karaklajić—a radio personality who had already been involved with rock music in Belgrade in organizational and promotional capacity—with an offer of becoming the Džuboks editor-in-chief.
 Karaklajić—who in addition to his Radio Belgrade job also pursued chess professionally, becoming the national champion and member of the Yugoslav national chess team—accepted the offer and set about creating a rock magazine.

-Although not the first popular music magazine to be published in Yugoslavia (it was preceded by the jazz and popular music magazine Ritam), Džuboks was the first magazine dedicated specifically to rock music in Yugoslavia as well as in a post-World War II socialist state.
+Although not the first popular music magazine to be published in Yugoslavia (it was preceded by jazz and popular music magazine Ritam, launched four years earlier), Džuboks was the first magazine dedicated specifically to rock music in Yugoslavia as well as in a post-World War II socialist state.

 Due to being able to get my hands on foreign [English language] music magazines, I picked up the tricks used by NME, Melody Maker, etc. And we put together a magazine that ended up reaching a circulation of 100,000 copies, each issue flying off the newsstands within three days of appearing.

-— -Džuboks original editor-in-chief Nikola Karaklajić on his approach to editing a music magazine.
+— Džuboks original editor-in-chief Nikola Karaklajić on his approach to editing a music magazine.

 The first issue came out on 3 May 1966.
-There was a huge discussion among the editorial staff whether the Beatles or the Rolling Stones should appear on the cover of the first issue, and the opinion favouring the Rolling Stones prevailed.
+There was a huge discussion among the editorial staff whether the Beatles or the Rolling Stones should appear on the cover of the first issue, and the opinion favoring the Rolling Stones prevailed.
+The first Yugoslav rock band to appear on the Džuboks cover were Roboti, appearing on the cover of the ninth issue.

-1966—1969
+1966–1969

 Initial Džuboks issues were published with the "Filmski svets special supplement" inscription printed at the bottom of each cover, a practice that would soon be dropped.
-The magazine received no negative reactions from the ruling Yugoslav Communist League (SKJ), though it did from conservative cultural circles.
+The magazine received no negative reactions from the ruling League of Communists of Yugoslavia (SKJ), though it did from conservative cultural circles.
 According to Karaklajić, there was no political interference into the editorial policy.
-Karaklajić further stated that the only political interference occurred after the magazine's launch via an SKJ representative asking for a meeting with the editors to "see what was going on and to advise us to be cautious, so as not to be regarded as someone's agency".
+Karaklajić further stated that the only political interference occurred after the magazine's launch via an SKJ representative asking for a meeting with the editors, "to see what was going on and to advise us to be cautious, so as not to be regarded as someone's agency".